uwucada/a-very-uwu-binxmas/3-yennis-confections/writeup/writeup.md

 we haven't touched on binary security yet, but this is a pretty good time to do so. in all the previous challenges, we've been able to use the addresses we get from objdump quite easily, because they're hardcoded. if you look back at those, you'll see that we actually explicity have a -no-pie flag in the build script.

 so what does PIE do? well, your operating system is running something called ASLR, which stands for "Address Space Layout Randomization".
-ASLR already randomizes where the stack and heap are loaded, but PIE (position independent executable) extends this to also randomize the base address of the executable's code and data sections at runtime, so the memory addresses are never identical between runs.
+ASLR already randomizes where the stack and heap are loaded, but PIE (position independent executable) extends this to also randomize the base address where the executable is loaded in memory at runtime, so the memory addresses are never identical between runs.

 notice how I say the base address? the offsets between different operations must stay consistent, otherwise the app won't run. when you compile an app with PIE enabled, it's basically telling the compiler to build the app such that it considers offsets between operations rather than using absolute base addresses, allowing the whole thing to be loaded anywhere in memory.